 The formal methods and software engineering skills Gian honed at the University of Waikato led to him completing his PhD at the University of Copenhagen in Denmark, and it was there he was finally able to meet some of his "academic heroes".

 "The highlight for me was making that transition from standing back in awe at the cutting edge of computer science to being actively involved in it, and now my career is helping define the ways in which computing and information enrich our lives."

 Life in San Francisco

-Now, Gian's a software engineer at Square, Inc in San Francisco.
+Now, Gian's the Engineering Lead at Square, Inc in San Francisco.
 Square, Inc is a mobile payments company enabling small businesses and merchants to accept credit card payments using a smart phone or tablet.
-Gian works in the distributed systems that are responsible for moving over US$15 billion each year in mobile payments.

 "It's a really exciting time to be working in Silicon Valley.
 Square, Inc is growing really quickly and that brings a whole host of scaling, availability and reliability challenges which are just the kind of problems computer scientists love solving".